krange/AS3-Bootstrap/README.md

 Bootstrap is a Flex and AS3 utility which accelerates development when loading common startup load processes within an application.
 It is available currently as either integrated into multi-core PureMVC application or as a standalone utility.
 Robotlegs is intended to be fully supported but is not quite completed as of this writing.

-The PureMVC version is built upton the Fabrication utility which adds many useful features to typical PureMVC programming syntax as well as simpler integration when building modular applications.
+Bootstrap uses AS3 Signals to dispatch events.
+The PureMVC version is built upon the PureMVC Fabrication utility which adds many useful features to typical PureMVC programming syntax as well as simpler integration when building modular applications.

 ## What does Bootstrap provide?